 Around the room, I saw several students glance toward our table.
 Specifically, toward Avalon.
 And I heard Zeke mutter sarcastically, “Gee, I wonder what prompted this lesson.”

 “Well,” Professor Carfried spoke up clearly and loudly, addressing the boy.
 “I was going to ask for a volunteer to demonstrate, but it seems like we already have one.
-Thank you, Mr. Levin.
+Thank you, Mr. Leven.
 Come on down here.”
 He gestured with a hand.
 “Come on, come on.
 Don’t be shy all of a sudden.
 And don’t worry, I’m not going to choke you.
 We’ll start with something much safer: terrible smells.”

 With that, Carfried pointed a hand to the nearby empty fish tank that I’d noticed earlier.
 From his pocket, he withdrew two stones with writing on them.
 “Smell of rotting eggs,” he announced before dropping the stone in the tank.
 “And smell of full baby diapers.”
 Then he dropped the second stone.

-“Come then, Mr. Levin.
+“Come then, Mr. Leven.
 We’ll start by letting you poke your head in the tank to take a nice big sniff.
 See how long you can last.
 Then we’ll see how very helpful the oxygen spell actually is.”

 Zeke looked like he wanted to do absolutely anything else, including possibly punching the teacher.
 But he did what he was told anyway, despite his disgust.
 I almost felt a little sorry for him.